Asad bey Talyshkhanov

-Asad-bey Talyshkhanov (November 16, 1857 — March 28, 1921) is a Russian major general, who came from a family of Talysh khans.
+Asad-bey Talyshkhanov (November 16, 1857 — March 28, 1921) was a Russian major general, who came from a family of Talysh khans.

 Biography

 Career

 Asad khan (bey) Talyshkhanov was the son of Mir Ali Khan and the great-grandson of Mir-Mostafa Khan of the Talysh Khanate.
 He received his general education at the Baku Real Gymnasium.
 On September 1, 1876, he entered the 2nd military Konstantin school.
 After graduating from college, he was promoted to warrant officer in the 1st category and was assigned to the 8th artillery brigade.
 October 13, 1878 he was transferred to the 21st artillery brigade.
 In the period from 1880 to 1881, he participated in a campaign against the Turkmen-Tekins (Battle of Geok Tepe), including the siege and capture of the Geok Tepe fortress on January 12, 1881.
 For military successes in the Battle of Geok Tepe he was awarded the orders of St. Stanislaus 3rd class and St. Anna 3rd class as well as a silver medal "For the capture of Geok Tepe."

 November 29, 1882 he was promoted to lieutenant and on February 8, 1883, he was appointed treasurer.
 On December 22, 1884, he was seconded to the Caucasian District Artillery Directorate.
 On December 5, 1885, he was appointed assistant to the adjutant of the Caucasian District Artillery Administration with enrollment in field foot artillery.
 In 1888 he was promoted to staff captain.
 On March 14, 1890, he was seconded to the Tbilisi artillery workshop as the head of the locksmith department.

 In 1891 he was approved as an assistant to the senior adjutant of the Caucasian District Artillery Directorate.
 Since 1896, with the rank of captain, he was approved as the head and senior adjutant of the 1st inspector drill and training department of the Caucasian District Artillery Directorate.

 According to the "Collection of the Materials for Description of Places and Tribes of the Caucasus" Mir Asad-bey helped the linguist and ethnographer L. G. Lopatinsky in checking the Talysh texts he had collected in the Talysh language.
 In the "Collection" Mir Asad-bey was listed as "Talysh".